-$$Back-off = |Actual \ steady \ state \ operating \ point$$

-$$-Nominally \ optimal \ steady \ state \ operating \ point|$$ (1)
+$$Back - off = |Actual steady state operating point -Nominally optimal steady state operating point|$$ (1)

 Based on the notion of back-off, Narraway et al. [13] presented a method to assess the economic performance of the plant in the presence of disturbances.
-To ensure feasibility, the maximum amplitude of the disturbance for a certain range of frequency was used to determine the necessary back-off and alternate designs were evaluated.
+Thus, the economic value of control is obtained using the maximum amplitude of the disturbance for a certain range of frequency and alternate designs are evaluated.
 They assume the set of measurements are perfectly controlled and controllability is tested after obtaining the solution.
+Though the set of design variables cannot be altered for the commissioned plant, the controllability could be achieved by pulling the set point into the feasible region.
+Nevertheless, it is important to recommend the design requirements in terms of controllability which might be used by the new plants in future.

-Later, Narraway and Perkins [14] extended their frequency response based method of estimating the closed loop constraint back off on the assumption of perfect control hypothesis to select the optimal set of measurements and manipulated inputs.
-This was accomplished by introducing the binary decision variable into the bounds of all possible measurements and manipulations.
-Also, the method was extended for the case of realistic PI controllers.
+Later, Narraway et al. [14] extended their frequency response based method of estimating the closed loop constraint back off on the assumption of perfect control hypothesis to select the optimal set of measurements and manipulated inputs.
+This is accomplished by introducing the binary decision variable into the bounds of all possible measurements and manipulations.
+Also, the method is extended for the case of realistic PI controllers.
 Although the formulation is an Mixed Integer Linear Program (MILP), the dimension of the problem is very high owing to the number of frequencies considered for each of the constraints.
-To solve this, a solution algorithm was presented where the obtained solution is compared with the open loop (without control) solution to quantify the prof itability that would achieved by the controller and the controller with less benefits are eliminated[6].
+To solve this, a solution algorithm is presented where the obtained solution is compared with the open loop (without control) solution to quantify the profitability that would achieved by the controller and the controller with less benefits are eliminated[7].
 All of the above methods were developed to handle single disturbance only.

 To address the case of multiple disturbances, Bahri et al. [1] addressed the back off problem for control of active constraints in the regulatory layer by solving the open loop problem.
-Figueroa et al. [4] extended the above approach to the closed-loop case where the figure of merit "maximum percentage recovery" is defined to choose between alternative control configurations.
+Figueroa et al. [5] extended the above approach to the closed-loop case where the figure of merit "maximum percentage recovery" is defined to choose between alternative control configurations.
 In summary, disturbance is the only source of uncertainty considered in evaluating the different control structures.
 However, in some cases measurement noise and control error also play a significant role.
 Disturbances are typically categorized based on the time scale or frequency of occurrence as fast or high-frequency disturbance and slow or low-frequency disturbance.
 The lower regulatory layer generally handles the fast disturbances whereas the slow disturbances are handled by the steady state optimizer.
 The objective of the optimization layer is to provide set points to the control layer.
 These set points depend on the set of design variables and measurements selected for estimating the model parameters.
 And, the choice of measurements have a profound impact in the steady state economics.
-In this regard, de Hennin et al. [7] presented a method for estimating the likely economic benefit that could be achieved by implementing a steady state optimizer.
+In this regard, de Hennin et al. [4] presented a method for estimating the likely economic benefit that could be achieved by implementing a steady state optimizer.
 The cost of instrumentation is also included in addition to the operational cost to determine the best optimal measurements.